Battleships (song): Music video

-A lyric video for the song premiered April 9, 2014.
+A lyric video for the song premiered on April 9, 2014.
 On June 16, Chris Daughtry tweeted a photo with the caption "Things are gettin CRAZY on the #battleships video shoot!!!!", suggesting that an official music video was being filmed at that time.
-The official music video for "Battleships" premiered August 12, 2014 and features behind-the-scenes footage from the band's summer tour with the Goo Goo Dolls.
+The official music video for "Battleships" premiered on August 12, 2014 and features behind-the-scenes footage from the band's summer tour with the Goo Goo Dolls.

 Chart performance

-"Battleships" debuted at No. 38 on the Billboard Adult Pop Songs chart for the week ending June 21, 2014.
+"Battleships" debuted at number 38 on the Billboard Adult Pop Songs chart for the week ending June 21, 2014.